Cirsium, a walnut and three roses

 The once-neglected Cirsium is back in fashion and Woolmans has a limited quantity of the world’s first white-flowered cultivar of Cirsium rivulare, available from August.

 Cirsium Frosted Magic was one of 20 finalists in the Plant of the Year competition at the 2016 RHS Chelsea Flower Show.
-The compact, well-branched plants reach a height of 120cm, with pure white tufted blooms from June through to September, which attract butterflies, bees and other beneficial insects.
+The compact, well-branched plants reach a height of 120cm, with pure white tufted blooms from June through to September, which attracts butterflies, bees and other beneficial insects.

 It is offered as garden-ready plants along with Cirsiums Pink Blush and Trevor’s Blue Wonder in 9cm pots at £7.95 each, or buy any three for the price of two, plus £2.95 p&p.